The Tennessean: History

 In 1961, Silliman Evans Jr. died of a heart attack at age 36 while on his boat on Old Hickory Lake.
 Ownership of the newspaper passed to his mother, and several months later his brother Amon Carter Evans was named Chief Executive of the paper.

 Tennessean reporters Nat Caldwell and Gene Graham won a Pulitzer Prize in 1962 "[f]or their exclusive disclosure and six years of detailed reporting, under great difficulties, of the undercover cooperation between management interests in the coal industry and the United Mine Workers."
 In the same year, John Seigenthaler Sr. was named editor of the newspaper.
 He would earn the additional title of publisher in 1973.

 In 1972, the Gannett Corporation purchased the Nashville Banner from the Stahlman family.
 In 1979, Gannett sold the Banner to a group of local investors including political figure John Jay Hooker, businessman Brownlee Currey and Franklin banker Irby Simpkins for about $25 million.
 It then purchased the Tennessean from the Evans family for about $50 million.
 John Seigenthaler became president, publisher, and editor of the Gannett-owned Tennessean.
 Historian E. Thomas Wood says that "without question" Seigenthaler ran the newspaper as a liberal one.

 In 1976, when it was revealed that Tennessean reporter Jacqueline Srouji had for many years been working as an informant (and possibly agent provocateur) for the FBI, including spying on her colleagues at the paper, Seigenthaler fired her immediately.
 Srouji claimed that when she had started as a reporter for the Nashville Banner over a decade before, that paper's publisher had encouraged her to hand over information to the FBI.

 In 1989, Frank Sutherland was named editor.
 He had begun his career as a reporter at the paper in 1963.
 Seigenthaler retired as publisher in 1991.
 He was replaced by Craig Moon, who held the post until he moved into a corporate position with Gannett in 2002; Moon was later named publisher of USA Today.
 Leslie Giallombardo was publisher from 2002 to 2005.
 Seigenthaler remained "Chairman Emeritus" until he died.

 In September 1998, the paper launched Tennessean.com, its news and information website.

-Among the notable journalists who have worked for The Tennessean are Vice President Al Gore and his wife Tipper, Pulitzer Prize winning author David Halberstam, and cartoonist Anthony Wright.
+Among the notable journalists who have worked for The Tennessean are Vice President Al Gore and his wife Tipper, Pulitzer Prize winning author David Halberstam, New York Times best-selling author Jeff Pearlman, long-time sports columnist Larry Woody and cartoonist Anthony Wright.